silentshade/mock-braintree/README.md

   #=> 'ej6a32'
 ```

+You can also adjust the amount of time it takes for you to receive a response by adjusting the value of `WAIT_TIME` within `transaction_request.rb`.
+The default is between 2-5 seconds (with 3 seconds weighted at a 57% chance).
+It is recommended to remove, or comment out this value when running specs (these values are commented out by default).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.